Chocolate Pecan Pie

 Storage

-• Chocolate pecan pie is best eaten the day after and at room temp.
-It can be stored a few days in the refrigerator or frozen for up to 3 months.
+• This pie is best served at room temperature and eaten the next day.
+It can be stored, covered, in the refrigerator for up to 3 days, or frozen for up to 3 months.
 Enjoy!

 Ready to discover this recipe?
 You're only 1 step away.